jkhseo/TwitterLite/README.md

 # TwitterLite
-A Java Twitter-Like application that I built for my senior year for a class (Software Design).
+A Java Twitter-Like application that I built for my senior year in high school for a class.

 # What I learned
 * How to build a client/server program